Horbenkodev/hugo-blog/content/posts/ai-agents-vs-chatbots-what-your-business-really-needs/index.md

 ## Chatbot vs AI Agent: How to Make the Right Choice

-If you haven’t used solutions of these types before, the decision-making process can be rather frustrating for you.
-That’s why you should have a clear vision of how you can come to the right choice.
+If you haven't used solutions of these types before, the decision-making process can be rather frustrating for you.
+That's why you should have a clear vision of how you can come to the right choice.

-Here’s a list of the key criteria that you should bear in mind.
+Here's a list of the key criteria that you should bear in mind.

 <table>